 We sat down with our friend Lynn Layton, President and CEOof the Monique Burr Foundation for Children (MBF) and Ignite 2018 Presenting Sponsor, to ask a few questions about their child education programs and why they think working together to educate children and adults is important.
 After all, if a child tells an adult they are being abused and the adult doesn’t know how to react or report, then what kind of message is that sending to kids?

 Darkness to Light (D2L): Why is it important to educate children on abuse?

-Lynn Layton (LL): We know that 95% of abuse can be prevented through education, so we have a responsibility to educate as many people, adults and children, as possible.
+Lynn Layton (LL): We know that abuse can be prevented through education, so we have a responsibility to educate as many people, adults and children, as possible.
 We educate children on all sorts of safety information, such as looking both ways before crossing the street, wearing a helmet when they ride a bicycle, and how to react during a tornado in school.
 Safety information to help protect them from child sexual abuse or any other type of child victimization is no different and should be our responsibility.
 There is a great deal of research supporting the fact that educating children is an effective prevention method, helping them learn strategies and gain tools to communicate with safe adults to keep themselves safe.
 There is also significant research to justify educating children through school-based initiatives more so than other types of prevention education strategy.
 Our belief is that adults are responsible for protecting children, however there are things children can do to help adults keep them safe.
 We believe educating both adults and children is the responsible thing to do if our goal is to truly protect children, and we are proud to be working with Darkness to Light to accomplish this goal.

 D2L: Tell us about the programs you offer?